AnonymouX47/term-image/README.md

 The controls are **context-based** and displayed at the bottom of the terminal window.
 Pressing the `F1` key (in most contexts) brings up a **help** menu describing the available controls (called *actions*) in that context.

-The TUI can be configured by modifying the config file `~/.term_image/config.json`.
+The TUI can be configured by modifying the config file.
 See the [Configuration](https://term-image.readthedocs.io/en/latest/viewer/config.html) section of the docs.

 [Here](https://github.com/AnonymouX47/term-image/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation). *Remember to rename the file to `config.json`.*